Indus script: Comparisons with Proto-Elamite

 Indus characters (Note: Numbered according to the convention for the Indus script proposed by Asko Parpola.) from an impression of a cylinder seal discovered in Susa (modern Iran), in a stratum dated to 2400–2100 BCE; an example of ancient Indus–Mesopotamia relations.

 Researchers have also compared the Indus Valley script with the Proto-Elamite script used in Elam, an ancient Pre-Iranian civilisation that was contemporaneous with the Indus Valley civilisation.
-Their respective scripts were contemporary to each other, and both were largely pictographic.
+Their respective scripts were also contemporaneous, and both were largely pictographic.
 About 35 Proto-Elamite signs may possibly be comparable to Indus signs.
 Writing in 1932, G. R. Hunter argued, against the view of Stephen Langdon, that the number of resemblances "seem to be too close to be explained by coincidence".